-How important are reviews?
+How important is monitoring reviews of your business?
 Before people make a purchasing decision, they consult the trusted opinions of others who have purchased a product or service before.
 In this digital age, online reviews make it even easier for potential customers to see the public’s opinions on a product or service, prior to spending their hard-earned money.

 Positive reviews boost your brand’s reputation and encourage potential customers to purchase your products or services.

 - 91% of consumers ages 18-34 trust online reviews as much as personal recommendations.
 (BrightLocal)

 - 93% of consumers (of all ages) say online reviews impact their purchasing decisions.
 (Podium)

 - Customers are willing to spend 31% more on a business with excellent reviews.
 (Invesp)